open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 <div class='info-box' markdown='1'>

-__Tip__ -- Usually, if you drop a new item onto an existing item, the new item will be created below the existing item.
-However, `sequence`s and `loop`s work differently.
-If you drop a new item onto a `loop` or `sequence` in the overview area, the new item will become a child of the `loop` or `sequence`.
+__Tip__ -- If you accidentally drop an item onto a `loop` in the overview area, you will change the `loop`'s item to run.
+But don't worry!
+You can undo this easily by dragging the `loop`'s original item to run back to the `loop`, or by selecting the correct item to run from the drop-down box in the `loop` tab.

 </div>